Call Me Lottie – by Chris Green

 I feel that there might be some mileage in pursuing this line.
 ‘You’ve not heard of Dwayne Crenshaw?’
 I say.
 ‘Where have you been living?’

-‘I did wonder if Dwayne Crenshaw might be a bit of an oddball, Mrs C,’ I say, looking at the contact sheet of photos that I managed to print before the printer gave up on me.
+‘I did wonder if Dwayne Crenshaw might be a bit of an oddball, Mrs C,’ I say, looking at the contact sheet of photos I printed before the printer gave up on me.
 ‘I think that’s a man in a spacesuit going into the house in this photo.’

 ‘Yes.
 It could well be a spaceman’ she says.
 ‘It does look as if the blurry figure in your picture might be wearing a spacesuit.
 Dwayne is a little, what do you call it?
 Leftfield?
 It could be for a photoshoot.
 Dwayne was a ….. pop star.
 Big in the eighties.’